-(Exercise of the Right to Receive Compensation for Private Sound and Visual Recording)
+(Exercise of the Right to Receive Compensation for Private Sound and Visual Recordings)

-- Article 104-2 (1) If an association is in existence that has as its purpose the exercise of rights on behalf of persons that own the right to receive the compensation referred to in Article 30, paragraph (2) (including as applied mutatis mutandis pursuant to the provisions of Article 102, paragraph (1); the same applies hereinafter in this Chapter) (hereinafter in this Chapter referred to as "compensation for private sound and visual recording") (hereinafter in this Chapter such persons are referred to as "right holders"), whose consent has been obtained and which the Commissioner of the Agency for Cultural Affairs has designated as the only association in the country for the relevant category of compensation for private sound and visual recording among those set forth in the following (hereinafter in this Chapter referred to as a "designated association"), the right to receive compensation for private sound and visual recording may be exercised exclusively through the relevant designated association: - (i) compensation for private sound and visual recording in connection with sound recorded for the purpose of private use (unless the recorded sound is exclusively for use with recorded visuals; hereinafter in this Chapter referred to as "private sound recording"); - (ii) compensation for private sound and visual recording in connection with visuals recorded for the purpose of private use (including visuals recorded along with recorded sounds used exclusively therewith; hereinafter in this Chapter referred to as "private visual recording"). - (2) A designated association has the authority to act in and out of court on behalf of a right holder, in its own name, in connection with the right to receive compensation for private sound and visual recording.
+Article 104-2 (1) If an association is in existence that has as its purpose the exercise of rights on behalf of persons that own the right to receive the compensation referred to in Article 30, paragraph (3) (including as applied

+- (i) compensation for private sound and visual recording in connection with sound recorded for the purpose of private use (unless the recorded sound is exclusively for use with recorded visuals; hereinafter in this Chapter referred to as "private sound recording"); - (ii) compensation for private sound and visual recording in connection with visuals recorded for the purpose of private use (including visuals recorded along with recorded sounds used exclusively therewith; hereinafter in this Chapter referred to as "private visual recording"). - (2) A designated association has the authority to act in and out of court on behalf of a right holder, in its own name, in connection with the right to receive compensation for private sound and visual recording.